-The restful controller is the entry point to the server & acts as a traffic cop.
+The restful controller is the entry point to the server and acts as a traffic controller.
 Based on the incoming request type program flow is routed such that the incoming data may be processed as intended.

 Execution occurs through server side components, results are compiled and returned to the calling requestor.